google/closure-templates/documentation/reference/functions.md

 semantics, comparing elements with `==`.
 Therefore it only works on lists of primitive values.

-Also callable as deprecated global function: `listIndexOf(list, value)`

 ### `list.slice(from[, to])` {#list-any_slice}

 Returns a sublist of a list from index `from` inclusive to index `to` exclusive.